rmcanany/ToyProject/README.md

         Create a pull request.
     </li>
     <li>
-        I will merge the pull request (if I can figure it out).
+        I will merge your pull request.
+Not only that, I'll even add your name to the Contributors list!
     </li>
 </ol>